fluxnetart/fluxnetart.github.io/_posts/2026-02-02-celebration.md

 categories: news
 ---

-After a yearlong residency exploring climate change, drought and fire disturbances, the renewing rhythms of landscapes, and the often invisible processes that sustain life on Earth, <i>flux</i>ART was brought to life at the Patricia Valian Reser Center for the Creative Arts (PRAx).
+After a yearlong residency exploring climate change, drought and fire disturbances, the renewing rhythms of landscapes, and the often invisible processes that sustain life on Earth, <i>flux</i>ART was brought to life at Oregon State University's Patricia Valian Reser Center for the Creative Arts (PRAx).

-Artists and FLUXNET scientists gathered in Corvallis OR 21-23 January, 2026 to celebrate <i>flux</i>ART, drawing several hundreds of visitors to experience their work on the opening evening of PRAx’s exhibition <a href ="https://prax.oregonstate.edu/visual-arts/past-exhibitions/currents-experiments-art-science-collaboration">Currents: Experiments in Art-Science Collaboration</a>.
+Artists and FLUXNET scientists gathered in Corvallis, OR 21-23 January, 2026 to celebrate <i>flux</i>ART, drawing several hundreds of visitors to experience their work on the opening evening of PRAx’s exhibition <a href ="https://prax.oregonstate.edu/visual-arts/past-exhibitions/currents-experiments-art-science-collaboration">Currents: Experiments in Art-Science Collaboration</a>.
 The gallery featured ten international artists, five of which engaged with FLUXNET research and scientists via the <a href = "https://fluxnetart.github.io/"><i>flux</i>ART</a> residency directed by Maoya Bassiouni as well as <a href = "http://climatewhirl.fi/en">Climate Whirl</a> Art&Science Program and <a href = "https://www.periferia.helsinki.fi/">Periferia Forest Art Lab</a> curated by Ulla Taipale.

 <figure style="text-align: center;" >
 <img src="https://fluxnetart.github.io/images/group_me4.png" style="max-height: 777px; height: auto;">
 </figure>

-Events included a field visit led by Chad Hanson (Oregon State University) to the Metolius old aged ponderosa pine core Ameriflux site (US-Me4).
+Events included a field visit led by Chad Hanson to the Metolius old aged ponderosa pine core Ameriflux site (US-Me4).
 Special guest from the University of Helsinki, Timo Vesala gave a cinematic lecture, <a href = "https://events.oregonstate.edu/event/cffs-speaks-lecture-reception-with-timo-vesala">Treebound – Puuhunsidotut</a>, that explores the life of trees and their relationship to humans at the Center for the Future of Forests and Society.

 <figure style="text-align: center;" >
 <img src="https://fluxnetart.github.io/images/julia_sara_ensemble.png" style="max-height: 777px; height: auto;">